eligugliotta/tarc/README.md

 Gugliotta, E. & Dinarelli, M. (2020, May).
 TArC: Incrementally and Semi-Automatically Collecting a Tunisian Arabish Corpus. *In Proceedings of The 12th Language Resources and Evaluation Conference (pp. 6279-6286)*.

 <a id="3">[3]<a/>
 Gugliotta, E. et al., (2020).
-Multi-Task Sequence Prediction For Tunisian Arabizi Multi-Level Annotation. *Forthcoming*.
+Multi-Task Sequence Prediction For Tunisian Arabizi Multi-Level Annotation.
+Accepted for *The Fifth Arabic Natural Language Processing Workshop (WANLP) 2020.
+Forthcoming*.

 <a id="4">[4]<a/>
 Habash, N. et al., (2012, May).
 Conventional Orthography for Dialectal Arabic. *In Proceedings of The Language Resources and Evaluation Conference (pp. 711-718)*.